Lesson 4 of 7 - optimize your relationships

 I’ve fallen out of love with my mate, and need to decide what to do about that.

-My partner says s/he doesn’t love me as much or at all, or s/he says s/he does, but her/his actions say otherwise.
+My partner says s/he doesn’t love me as much or at all, or s/he says s/he does, but her/his acctio0ns say otherwise.
 I need to clarify my feelings, needs, and options.

 One of us desires and/or loves another person, and feels torn, guilty, ashamed, and scared.
 Variation: one of us has had, or is having, a romantic/sexual affair.
 I need to know what to do.

-If either of you partners is experiencing one or more of these now, the bad news is: you’re stressed!
+If either of you partners is experiencing one or more of these surface problems now, the bad news is: you’re stressed!
 The good news is: you may reduce your stress in ways you’re not aware of.
-For example…
+Start by considering these…

 colorbutton.gif Primary "Love" Problems